Corinne Stubbs Brown

 Corinne Stubbs Brown (1849 – 1914) was an American Marxist social activist.

 Born in Chicago, 1849, she taught in its public schools.
-Brown became a student of social problems and socialist of some prominence.
+Brown became a student of social problems and a socialist of some prominence.
 She served as president of the Illinois Women's Alliance for the purpose of obtaining the enactment and enforcement of factory ordinances and compulsory educational laws.
 She was also an active worker in the study of economic and social questions among women's clubs.

 Early years

 Corinne Stubbs was born in Chicago, Illinois, in 1849.
 Her mother, Jane McWilliams, was born in London, England, and when a child, was aware of the part taken by her elder brothers in the repeal of the Corn Laws of England.
-Coming to the United States when she was seventeen years old, she met and was married Timothy R. Stubbs, the father of Corinne.
-He was from Maine, a stair-builder by trade, and a man of strong and somewhat domineering character.
+Coming to the United States when she was the seventeen years old, she met and was married to Timothy R. Stubbs, the father of Corinne.
+He was from Maine, a stair-builder by trade, and a man of strong and somewhat the domineering character.
 His idea of parental duty led him to keep strict watch on his daughters.
 He forbade the reading of fiction and insisted on regular attendance at the Swedenborgian Church.
-The latter command was obeyed, but the former was by Corinne considered unreasonable, and therefore disregarded.
+The latter command was obeyed, but the former was, by Corinne, considered unreasonable and therefore disregarded.
 She acquired her education in the public schools of Chicago.